att-comdev/valet/ostro_listener/README.md

 Always use the nova exchange (``-x nova``) and topic exchange type (``-t topic``) when using in conjunction with Ostro and Music.

-**Important**: Always use topic exchanges for "listening on the wire" to OpenStack message traffic.
-Failure to do so could risk other RabbitMQ users (e.g., OpenStack services) missing important messages.
+**IMPORTANT**: Always use topic exchanges for "listening on the wire" to OpenStack message traffic.
+Failure to do so could risk other RabbitMQ users (e.g., OpenStack services) missing important messages, and then you will be sad.

 ## Password File

 A sample password file can be found in ``$OSTRO_LISTENER_PATH/etc/ostro_listener/passwd.txt``.

-Copy this file to another location before editing.
+Copy this file to another location before editing, for example ``/etc/ostro-listener/passwd``.

 The password file must be protected.
 In particular, it must not be readable by group/other users.
 It is often set to root ownership.